-Within the framework of the crisis caused by the COVID-19 outbreak, the National Government established that terminations without cause (regular terminations), terminations based on lack or reduction of work, and suspensions due to force majeure or for lack or reduction of work are forbidden until the end of April, 2021 (the referred prohibitions will not be applied to employees hired after December 13, 2019.).139 Due to the protective nature of Argentine regulation, we believe that this measure will be extended.
+Within the framework of the crisis caused by the COVID-19 outbreak, the National Government established that terminations without cause (regular terminations), terminations based on lack or reduction of work, and suspensions due to force majeure or for lack or reduction of work are forbidden until July 28, 2020.
+Due to the protective nature of Argentine regulation, we believe that this measure will be extended.

 Notwithstanding the above, one of the main principles of the Argentine Labor Law is the principle of the continuity of the labor relationship.
 This principle considers that the labor relationship ends with the employee's retirement.
-However, the employer may dismiss an employee without cause, paying the compensation established by law140 -which is currently double according to Decree No. 39/2020, please see point 12.5 below-, and taking into account all the preventive measures for the dismissal not to be considered as a discriminatory act.
+However, the employer may dismiss an employee without cause, paying the compensation established by law, 111 and taking into account all the preventive measures for the dismissal not to be considered as a discriminatory act.
 An employer may also dismiss an employee with cause, provided that the employer can prove the grounds for the dismissal.
-If the employer has evidence to establish grounds for dismissal, the employer should not pay any compensation to the employee.141
+If the employer has evidence to establish grounds for dismissal, the employer should not pay any compensation to the employee.
+112